-Based on all of the above factors, we have raised to 'AA+' from 'AA' our ratings on the program and the related issuances.
+Based on all of the above factors, we have raised to 'AAA' from 'AA+' our ratings on the program and the related issuances.

-The outlook on our ratings on the covered bonds is stable, which reflects the outlook on our ratings on Ireland.
+The outlook on our ratings on the covered bonds is stable, which reflects the outlook on our ratings on AIB and Ireland.
 If we were to lower our long-term ICR on AIB or our long-term rating on Ireland, all other things being equal, we would lower the ratings on the covered bonds.
-All else remaining equal, we would raise the ratings on the covered bonds by one notch, if we were to also raise both the long-term ICR on AIB and the rating on Ireland by at least one notch.

-RELATED CRITERIA AND RESEARCH
+RELATED CRITERIA